jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 Conversion,
 2004

-If the state isn’t assigned to the same type then a conversion must take place.
+If the state isn’t assigned to the same type then a conversion might take place.

 JJ